Tell us about yourself, what is your background?

 - Newbie designers: In the worst case, you may receive vague, subjective feedback such as "It's bad," "I would completely redesign it," "I don't like the colors/icons," or "The screen is too dense."
 These are indicators of an inexperienced designer.

-- UI-focused designers: If the designer tells you how to fix colors, icons, fonts, layout, and screen density, their main focus is visuals.
+- UI-focused designers: If the interviewee tells you how to fix colors, icons, fonts, layout, and screen density, their main focus is visuals.
 It is perfectly fine, especially if you need strong UI expertise.

-- UX-focused designers: These designers have ideas for new features that can improve the user experience (UX).
+- UX-focused designers: These specialists have ideas for new features that can improve the user experience (UX).
 They can also suggest ways to reduce the number of clicks or scrolls required, how to provide better element naming, and how to improve data visualization.

-- Designers with a business-oriented mindset: Some designers will start by asking more questions about design goals and main usage scenarios.
+- Designers with a business-oriented mindset: Some interviewees will start by asking more questions about design goals and main usage scenarios.
 If you’re unsure how relevant their questions are, ask how they will use this information to change the design.

 For example, here’s the screen with a few usability flaws we use.